lfedgeai/AIOps/demo/README.md

 The events generaged from synthetic event will automatically flow through the pipeline:

 Simulation API → Redis Queue → Anomaly Consumer → Random Forest Model → Redis Queue → LLM Consumer → LLM-Faiss → Remedy Content.

-**To view Anomaly remedy content generated for the detected anomalies.**

-Use the provided endpoints **http://localhost:8002/get-processed-anomalies**

-or

-Open your browser and go to the Swagger API URL  http://localhost:8002/

-**(GET /generate-anomaly-data/{10}**

 You can verify  the anomaly detection and LLM content remedy from the **docker console on your terminal **